Graduate Admissions

 All External Applicants:

-- A statement of academic objectives describing your intellectual development, previous academic training, and areas of academic interest, and identify the faculty member(s) you are interested working with based on your subject area of interest.
-The quality of this statement is an especially important factor in the decisions of our admissions committee.
-The statement should be a maximum of two pages, single spaced.
+- A statement of academic objectives in English describing your intellectual development, previous academic training, and areas of academic interest.
+The quality of this statement is an especially important factor in the decisions of the admissions committee.
+It would also be helpful if you identified the faculty member(s) with whom you intend to work.
+The statement should not exceed two single-spaced pages.

-- An English writing sample (not to exceed 30 pages)
+- An academic writing sample in Spanish (not to exceed 30 double-spaced pages)

 Proof of English Proficiency